jacksund/simmate/docs/parameters.md

 --------------------------

 ## cores
-Unique to the BadELF workflows in the warrenapp.
-The number of computer cores to allow the BadELF algorithm to use.
-Note that this is distinctly cores and not threads.
+This parameter is exclusive to the BadELF workflows in the warrenapp.
+It specifies the number of computer cores that the BadELF algorithm can utilize.
+Note that this refers specifically to cores and not threads.

 === "yaml"
     ``` yaml